ContainerSSH/ContainerSSH/README.md

         timeout: 0s
     pod:
         namespace: default
+        # If you have multiple containers which container should the SSH session attach to?
         consoleContainerNumber: 0
         podSpec:
             volumes: []
             initcontainers: []
             containers:
+              # The name doesn't matter
               - name: shell
                 image: janoszen/containerssh-image
+                # This may be overridden by the SSH client
                 command: []
                 args: []
                 workingdir: ""
                 ports: []
                 envfrom: []
+                # These will be populated from the SSH session but you can provide additional ones.
                 env: []
                 resources:
                     limits: {}